intuition-dev/intuDocs/docs/itemize.md

 mbake -i .
 ```
 It will create items.json.
-This allows you to fetch that json; and search for content, blog, items, etc.
+This allows you to fetch that json; and search for content, CMS, items, etc.

-### mbake -b will emit an example blog with above.
+### mbake -b will emit an example CMS with above.

-The example blog will also show you how the items.json is read to display a nice searchable and paginated
+The example CMS will also show you how the items.json is read to display a nice searchable and paginated
 list of items.
 No magic.

 ---